flyteorg/flyte/docs/user_guide/data_types_and_io/pydantic_basemodel.md

 .. tags:: Basic
 ```

-`flytekit` version >=1.14 supports natively the `JSON` format that Pydantic `BaseModel` produces,  enhancing the interoperability of Pydantic schemas with the Flyte type system.
+`flytekit` version >=1.14 supports natively the `JSON` format that Pydantic `BaseModel` produces,  enhancing the
+interoperability of Pydantic BaseModels with the Flyte type system.

 :::{important}
 Pydantic BaseModel V2 only works when you are using flytekit version >= v1.14.0.
 :::

-With the 1.14 release, `flytekit` adopted `MessagePack` as the serialization format for Pydantic `BaseModel`, overcoming a major limitation of serialization into a JSON string within a Protobuf `struct` datatype like the previous versions do: to store `int` types, Protobuf's `struct` converts them to `float`, forcing users to write boilerplate code to workaround this issue.
+With the 1.14 release, `flytekit` adopted `MessagePack` as the serialization format for Pydantic `BaseModel`,
+overcoming a major limitation of serialization into a JSON string within a Protobuf `struct` datatype like the previous versions do: to store `int` types, Protobuf's `struct` converts them to `float`, forcing users to write boilerplate code to work around this issue.
 By default, `flytekit >= 1.14` will produce `msgpack` bytes literals when serializing dataclasses, preserving the types defined in your `BaseModel` class.

 :::{important}
 If you're serializing dataclasses using `flytekit` version >= v1.14.0 and you want to produce Protobuf `struct literal` instead, you can set environment variable `FLYTE_USE_OLD_DC_FORMAT` to `true`.